 - it had to be highly available, fault tolerant and natively horizontally scalable

 - the index on spatiotemporal records was by far the most important ingredient of an efficient spatiotemporal database processing system; as we saw, none of the current state-of-the-art spatiotemporal indexes was suitable for dealing with large amount of records coming from moving objects

 - partitioning scheme had to exploit spatiotemporal properties of the underlying data - records that are close (based on vehicle ID, position and timestamp) needed to be in the same or adjacent shards

 We had to come up with something new, something absurdly fast and massively scalable.
 After 5 years of hard work by the group of extremely talented people, we are proud to present Mireo SpaceTime Cluster.
-For the details about SpaceTime, our next blog post on this topic is coming soon :-)
+For the details about SpaceTime, read more at our next blog post here.

 On the other hand, if you want to see the system in action immediately, you can book a demo.

 If you want to find more detailed information about the SpaceTime solution, visit our definitive guide through an unusual and fundamentally new approach of using spatiotemporal data in our everyday routine.